ahmedalfnop/inclusion/README.md

 `/build/` folder - build version, in our case - demo.

 UPDATE: `/styles/` folder in `/dev/` contain two version of framework - extend and mixin.
+Also there are Scss and Sass versions.

 - `Extend` version based on placeholders which make code more dry but if we have a lot of similar elements code will become messy.
 This version really cool for projects that have custom markup classnames with the same styles.
 - `Mixin` version based on mixins so compiled code is more pretty and readable but there are duplication of mixin content for each element.
 In result we have a bigger stylesheet.
 This version works fine for small projects.
 Must say, that stylesheet size at all isn't so critical for common project that has built with `mixin` version.